Translation of Op-ed in Politken 20 February 2019

 Instead of fighting each other, the people living around Erdkehlgraven might cooperate around common interests and shared concerns such as, for instance, how to avoid environmental degradation, preserve the heritage and protect the wildlife.
 They might even learn something from each other?

 In the reeds, the historical timber was at risk of decay because it came into contact with fresh water and wet soil.
 By pulling it into the salt water there is a better chance of preserving it.
 At the same time, the timber is given a new function as wave breakers in the often quite busy and thus quite troubled water.
-According to an independent biologist who has studied the bird life in Copenhagen’s Inner Harbor over several years and prepared a report on it, the wave breaking function of the Harbor of Peace make this the only place in Erdkehlgraven where the waterfowl breed.
+According to an independent biologist who has studied the bird life in Copenhagen’s Inner Harbor over several years and prepared a report on it, the wave breaking function of the harbor makes this the only place in Erdkehlgraven where the waterfowl breed.

 What we might learn from the boat people is a greater awareness and consideration of nature and of each other.
 If we want to live a sustainable life in harmony with nature and with each other, we have to be willing to make changes and to adapt to changes.
 And willing to accept the otherness – not just the otherness of the other but our own possible otherness.